noneback/noneback/README.md

 - Previous intern in alibaba, bytedance, and GSOC 2022

-- Work in the Alibaba Cloud database sector as a software engineer, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly Dection, Anamoly-Oriented Schedule)
+- Work in the Aliyun database sector, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly Dection, Anamoly-Oriented Schedule)